RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 This creates a pipeline that only does entity recognition, but no intent classification.
 So Rasa NLU will not predict any intents.
-You can find the details of each component in :ref:`section_pipeline`.
+You can find the details of each component in :ref:`components`.

-If you want to use custom components in your pipeline, see :ref:`section_customcomponents`.
+If you want to use custom components in your pipeline, see :ref:`custom-nlu-components`.